JoeAB3/Group5Capstone_Project/README.md

 # Analyzing How the Economic Factors could impact the Performance of Countries in the Summer Olympic Games

-In our final project, we are interested in analyze how different economic factors could impact the performance of countries when they participate in the Summer Olympic Games. <mark>We have counted the total events in which each country has finished at the Top 15 at each Olympic Game since 1992.
-A country with a good performance, in our analysis, is a country that has finished within the first 15 places.</mark>
+In our final project, we are interested in analyze how different economic factors could impact the performance of countries when they participate in the Summer Olympic Games.
+We have counted the total events in which each country has finished at the Top 15 at each Olympic Game since 1992.
+A country with a good performance, in our analysis, is a country that has finished within the first 15 places.

 ## Reason we chose this topic: